Shani-Rabi/Turtlebot---navigation-through-a-maze-moving-a-blue-obstacale-which-blocks-the-way/README.md

 How to Run:
+1. Update your parameters according to the maze.
+We've attached ours.
-1. Open Rviz, set the robot position to the goal point.
+2. Open Rviz, set the robot position to the goal point.
 Run in terminal: rostopic echo /amcl_pose.
 Change xgoal, ygoal parametrs in the main according to the this point.
-2. Set the robot position back to the start of the maze.
+3. Set the robot position back to the start of the maze.
-3. run the python code (The main file is called ass4.py).
+4. run the python code (The main file is called ass4.py).

 Algorithm Idea: